 Pineapple Express | Ensenada – Hawaii

 Join us aboard Sea Dragon for the classic Pacific crossing!
 We’ll follow the sunset all the way to Hawaii.
 We’ll have plenty of time to practice downwind sail handling, helming, and even some celestial navigation if you’re keen.
-On our voyage from Mexico to Hawaii in 2018, we had almost a week of beautiful spinnaker sailing before the breeze filled in and we finished strong, running downwind wing-on-wing in 20-30 knots of breeze to Oahu.
+Last year we had a very fast week out of Ensenada, racking up well over 200nm a day for the first 5 days of the trip before we got to the trades.
+The rest of the voyage was warm and beautiful, with spinnaker sailing in light wind and wing-on-wing running as the trades strengthened.
+If you’re interested in celestial navigation, this is the best voyage of the season to learn from us or hone your skills – clear skies in the trades and a smooth downwind voyage.
 We’re looking forward to what should be a spectacular ocean crossing – a perfect opportunity to get away from it all and cross the Pacific!

 - Start: Ensenada, Mexico